toaymeister/molly/README.md

 |`standbyInterval`|int|`1`|\|

 The **cafe.py** will automatically absorb the configurations in **recipe.json**, put them into job queue directory and remove the original file.

+Since v2.0, cafe.py has the ability to recover its task queue after restarting, which makes it more reliable to work on non-server machines.

 All the essential process logs could be found in **beans.txt** for debugging purposes.